Chalk Paint vs Cabinet Paint for Kitchens: Honest Guide

-For people who like to do things themselves, chalk paint is the best.
+Chalk paint for kitchen cabinets and furniture projects has become a go-to choice for DIYers because of one key promise: almost zero prep work required.
 Annie Sloan came up with this unique paint, which is made with calcium carbonate.
 It leaves behind a beautiful, ultra-matte, chalky texture when it dries.

 Its best feature is how well it sticks to things.
 It should stick to almost anything, like bare wood, furniture that has been painted before, metal, and even glass, with almost no preparation needed.
 You usually don’t need to strip, sand, or prime the surface before putting it on.
 This is why it is the best paint to use on old furniture to give it a distressed, vintage, or “shabby-chic” look.